Close Menu

 • Set forth a logical explanation of the effects of the symptoms, including pain, on your ability to work.

 If you have cerebral palsy, then your RFC may be very reduced.
-For more information about how the SSA assesses the residual functional capacity, go to our article on Residual Functional Capacity and SSD.
+For information about how the SSA assesses your RFC, review Residual Functional Capacity and SSD benefits.

 PRESUMPTIVE DISABILITY BENEFITS FOR CHILDREN WITH CEREBRAL PALSY